We collect information that you provide to us while using our services.

 Account information.This includes your email, username, hashed password, and any account settings or information provided when you create or update an account.

-Content that you submit.This includes submissions (URL, title, highlighted text), communities (name, description, membership status), feedback and relevance judgments, note pages, and queries typed into the search bar.
+Content that you submit.This includes submissions (URL, title, highlighted text), communities (name, description, membership status), feedback and relevance judgments, notes, queries, and recommendation requests.

 Actions that you take.This includes opening the extension on a specific webpage (webpage URL, webpage title, webpage description, and meta-tags), clicking search or recommendation results, and viewing a submission.